Nuitka/Nuitka-website/doc/doc/bundles.rst

 .. note::

-   If you already own a Themida license, you can purchase Nuitka Themida separately as well, but you loose out on the bundling.
+   If you already own a Themida or WinLicense license, you can purchase them from Oreans Themida separately.